UPPMAX/HPC-python/docs/packages.rst

     - A nice introduction to packages can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/

-.. admonition: There are two package installation systems
+.. admonition:: There are two package installation systems

     + PyPI is traditionally for Python-only packages but it is no problem to also distribute packages written in other languages as long as they provide a Python interface.